anweiteck/ttsky25a-2stageCMOSOpAmp/docs/info.md

 ## How to test

-Feed a current OF 8uA to Ibias.
+Feed a current of 8uA to Ibias.
 The op amp needs a DC power supply of +1.8V to work The differential inputs are V+ and V-, while the output of the op amp is Vout.